The Invariant Measures of some Infinite Interval Exchange Maps: Infinite Interval Exchange Transformations

 By our assumed group relation, $\gamma_{i+n-1} \ldots \gamma_{i+1} \gamma_i g=g$ and the vertical trajectory returns to its starting point after crossing $n$ horizontal edges.
 That is, we have a vertical decomposition into cylinders of inverse modulus $n$ as well.
 In particular, $S$ is of the form $S(\G, \w_{\frac{1}{n}})$, where $\G$ is the valance $n$ cylinder intersection graph and $\w_{\frac{1}{n}} \in \R^\V$ is the constant function with value $\frac{1}{n}$.
 This is an eigenfunction of eigenvalue $\lambda=n$.
 Note that, if we choose the trajectory to start on the edge labeled $t_1$ of ${g} \times C$, then it passes through the cylinders

 where the group elements $\eta_i$ are defined to be

-We will briefly describe the graph $\G$ obtained by this construction.
-The horizontal cylinders and hence the nodes of the graph in $\Alpha$ are identified with the group $\G$.
+We will describe the graph $\G$ obtained by this construction.
+The horizontal cylinders and hence the nodes of the graph in $\Alpha$ are identified with the group $\Grp$.
 We use $\va_g \in \Alpha$ to denote the node associated to $g \in \G$.
 If $x$ is a point of $t_1$ the vertical straight line flow crosses the cylinders as described by equation \ref{eq:vertical_crossing2}.
 Every vertical cylinder passes through some $t_1$.
-Thus the vertical cylinders can by identified by an ordered $n$-tuple of the form $(\eta_1 g, \eta_2 g, \ldots, \eta_n g) \in \Grp^n$.
-We use $[g]$ to abbreviate this $n$-tuple.
+Thus the vertical cylinders can by identified by an ordered $n$-tuple of the form

 We denote the vertex associated to this cylinder by $\vb_g \in \Beta$.
 Finally the collection of edges is given by the condition